 Now you’ll say, but what about the oceans?
 They’re blue!

-It turns out that water is not blue because of reflected skylight.
+It turns out that the water is not blue because of the reflected skylight.
 This is a common misconception!

 According to NOAA, (National Oceanic and Atmospheric Administration) the ocean is blue because of the way it absorbs sunlight.

 Water strongly absorbs long-wavelength colors at the red end of the visible light spectrum.
 It also absorbs short wavelength light, including violet and UV.

 Water can take on other hues–including red and green– if light bounces off nearby objects, such as algae near the surface.